ArthurYiL/javascript-web-developers/README.md

 javascript-web-developers
 =========================

-Example code from the book Professional JavaScript for Web Developers
+Example code for the books Professional JavaScript for Web Developers and DOM Scripting.